hermeshcg/react-native-honeywell-printer-RP4A/README.md

 ## Commands:

-  - broad: X axis position relative to page
+  - board: X axis position relative to page
   - height: Y axis position relative to page
   - positionX: Position relative to the X axis
   - positionY: Position relative to the Y axis